tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 and make progress.
 -->

-* Not attempting to solve the storage of blobs
+* Not attempting to solve the storage of blobs or large format files such as JARs

 ### Use Cases (optional)